ddddpplo/p2ce-ui-redesign/README.md

 To add your own mod's chapters to the menu, navigate to `panorama/scripts/pages/main-menu/chapter-select.ts` and replace the contents of the `chapters` array with your own map names.
 Then find and replace any instance of `#portal2_` with your own mod name.\
 \
-Then go into `panorama/localization/panorama_english.txt` and replace each `portal2_ChapterX_Subtitle` with the names of your mod's chapters.
+Then go into `panorama/localization/panorama_english.txt` and replace all the instances of `portal2_ChapterX_Subtitle` with the names of your mod's chapters.
 \
 Currently there's not much else to customize besides various styling, but I will add more to the readme as more features are added.